plausiblelabs/hlist-rs/README.md

 # hlist-rs

-This library provides support for heterogeneous lists (known as `HList`s).
+This Rust library provides support for heterogeneous lists (known as `HList`s).
 An `HList` is a functional, tuple-like, strongly-typed data structure that can contain elements of differing types.

 There are three layers in this library: